Connections and dynamical trajectories in generalised Newton-Cartan gravity II. An ambient perspective: Introduction

 Besides its importance for Newton-Cartan geometry, group-theoretical input has been used in order to describe other \nr structures.
 In a seminal paper \cite{Bacry1968}, Bacry and L\'evy-Leblond displayed a classification of the so-called ``kinematical'' algebras, namely algebras which encode the infinitesimal symmetries of a free particle.
-Their classification distinguish between ``relativistic'' (Poincar\'e, (anti) de Sitter) and \nr algebras (Galilei, Newton-Hooke, Carroll).
-As the Galilei group can be thought of as a \nr avatar of the Poincar\'e group, Newton-Hooke algebras can be seen as \nr equivalent of the (anti) de Sitter algebras.
+Their classification distinguishes between ``relativistic'' (Poincar\'e, (anti) de Sitter), ``nonrelativistic'' algebras (Galilei, Newton-Hooke) and ``ultrarelativistic'' algebras (Carroll).
+As the Galilei group can be thought of as a \nr avatar of the Poincar\'e group (\ie in the limit $c\to \infty$), Newton-Hooke algebras can be seen as a \nr equivalent of the (anti) de Sitter algebras.
 From an ambient standpoint, the Newton-Hooke spacetime can be obtained as a light-like dimensional reduction from an Hpp-wave, whose isometry group coincides precisely with the central extension of the Newton-Hooke group \cite{Gibbons2003}.
-Recently, the Carroll group, introduced in \cite{Levy-Leblond1965}, has known a new topicality following the works \cite{Duval2014e,Duval2014d,Duval2014b} (\cf also \cite{Bergshoeff2014b,Carroll}) unravelling the relation with the Bondi-Metzner-Sachs (BMS) group which can be characterised as conformal extension of the Carroll group.
-Furthermore, the work \cite{Duval2014e} displayed an interesting duality between the Galilei and Carroll groups, both groups can be obtained from the Bargmann group, by projection and embedding respectively.
-This duality has a natural geometric counterpart: on the one hand, Newtonian manifolds can be obtained from a Bargmann-Eisenhart wave by projection on the Platonic screen; on the other hand, the leaves {orthogonal to} the wave vector field of a Bargmann-Eisenhart wave are endowed with a Carrollian structure (\ie a nowhere-vanishing vector field $\tilde \xi$ spanning the radical of a twice-covariant degenerate metric $\tilde \gamma$) inherited from the Bargmann-Eisenhart structure $(g,\xi)$ while the Levi-Civita connection associated to {the ambient metric $g$ induces on each leaf a connection compatible} with the Carrollian structure (and is hence referred to as a {\it Carrollian} connection).
+Dual to the Galilean case, the Carroll group, introduced in \cite{Levy-Leblond1965}, can be seen as an ``ultrarelativistic'' limit of the Poincar\'e group (\ie in the limit $c\to 0$).
+Recently, the Carroll group has known a new topicality following the works \cite{Duval2014e,Duval2014d,Duval2014b} (\cf also \cite{Bergshoeff2014b,Carroll}) unravelling the relation with the Bondi-Metzner-Sachs (BMS) group which can be characterised as conformal extension of the Carroll group.
+Furthermore, the work \cite{Duval2014e} provided an interesting interpretation of the duality between the Galilei and Carroll groups in the ambient framework: both groups can be obtained from the Bargmann group, by projection and embedding respectively.
+This duality has a natural geometric counterpart: on the one hand, Newtonian manifolds can be obtained from a Bargmann-Eisenhart wave by projection on the Platonic screen; on the other hand, the leaves {orthogonal to} the wave vector field of a Bargmann-Eisenhart wave are endowed with a Carrollian structure (\ie a nowhere-vanishing vector field $\tilde \xi$ spanning the radical of a twice-covariant degenerate metric $\tilde \gamma$) inherited from the Bargmann-Eisenhart structure $(g,\xi)$ while the Levi-Civita connection associated with {the ambient metric $g$ induces on each leaf a connection compatible} with the Carrollian structure (and is hence referred to as a {\it Carrollian} connection).